 Biofortification: An innovative solution to a hidden problem

 HarvestPlus leads the global effort to end hidden hunger caused by the lack of essential vitamins and minerals.
 We support countries globally to develop, test and release biofortified nutritious crops so that farmers and consumers can enjoy their benefits.
-Currently, HarvestPlus works with more than 400 partners to develop and scale the delivery of nutritious, agronomically competitive varieties of beans, pearl millet, cassava, maize, sweet potato, rice and wheat.
+Currently, HarvestPlus works with more than 600 partners to develop and scale the delivery of nutritious, agronomically competitive varieties of key staples – such as bean, pearl millet, cassava, maize, sweet potato, rice and wheat – which comprise the backbone of any food system.

 What is the Biofortification Priority Index (BPI)?

-As evidence on the efficacy and cost-effectiveness of biofortification becomes available, stakeholders—including international and local NGOs, and multilateral donor agencies—are increasingly interested in investing in biofortification.
-HarvestPlus developed the Biofortification Priority Index (BPI) in 2013 to inform biggest bang for the buck investments in biofortification.
+As evidence on the efficacy and cost-effectiveness of biofortification becomes available, stakeholders—including international and local NGOs and multilateral donor agencies—are increasingly interested in investing in biofortification.
+HarvestPlus developed the Biofortification Priority Index (BPI) in 2013 to inform the biggest bang for the buck investments in biofortification.
+This interactive tool identifies the country-crop combinations for which biofortification is to have the greatest potential impact on improving diet quality and reducing micronutrient deficiencies.

 The BPI is a composite crop-specific index.
-It accounts for the degree of production and consumption of each biofortifiable crop in a given country, and the deficiency level for the micronutrient with which the specific crop can be enriched.
-For each crop, the countries with the highest scores should be prioritized for investment in biofortification.
+It accounts for the degree of production and consumption of each biofortifiable crop in a given country and the deficiency level for the micronutrient with which the specific crop can be enriched.
+For each crop, the countries with the highest scores are recommended to be prioritized for investment in the introduction and scaling of biofortification.
+The tool also provides useful information on the evidence and facts about each biofortified crop and in which countries biofortified varieties are released for scaling or in testing.

 For a country to be considered a suitable candidate for investment in a biofortified crop: